giggiox/luigicennini.it/content/projects/fork-telemetry-en.md

 </center>
 {{< /rawhtml >}}

+The fusion360 file is available on GitHub at [this link](https://github.com/giggiox/fork-telemetry/tree/main/fusio360files/v1).
 Using [blender](https://www.blender.org/) we can also show a concept of how it works once mounted on a fork.

 {{< rawhtml >}}